vsnyc/quickstart-workshop/content/40_planning/1_planning_deployment.md

     ```
 8. The names of the created buckets are saved to file system as `config-bucket.txt` and `code-bucket.txt` for future reference.
 We'll need them again in Section 3, Step 3.
 Export the config bucket to an environment variable for convenience.
        `export CONFIG_BUCKET=$(cat config-bucket.txt)`
+9. Echo the environment variable to verify it got saved correctly.
+        `echo $CONFIG_BUCKET`
-9. Open update_artifacts.sh and fill lines 1-4 as follows.
+10. Open update_artifacts.sh and fill lines 1-4 as follows.
 Be sure to not add any spaces after the properties: `EMAIL`, `FORGE_CLIENT_ID`, etc.

        Property | Value
        ---------|------